SCL-Project/Tokenization/README.md

 #### [VATToken_CH](VAT%20fraud/VATToken_CH.sol): Contract to pay VAT in Switzerland
 #### [VATToken_DE](VAT%20fraud/VATToken_DE.sol): Contract to pay VAT in Germany
 #### [CrossBorderContract](VAT%20fraud/CrossBorderContract.sol): Contract for cross-border transactions and simple border crossings

-### Prototype to enhance VAT compliance and mitigate VAT Fraud
-- **Scope:** Switzerland & Germany

-The objective of this prototype is to prevent VAT fraud, enhance system efficiency, transparency and security, and thus aid the government in ensuring their compliance and to safeguard revenue.
-Similar to Ainsworth et al. (2016), the team proposed incorporating a VATToken (ERC20 Token) for each country into their smart contracts solution for VAT payments.
-Moreover, a ReceiptToken (ERC721) can be generated after a successful VAT payment to the government, which provides an unfalsifiable proof of the transaction for both buyers and sellers of goods or services.
-In cross-border transactions and simple crossings of the border, the CrossBorderContract is required to be able to transfer goods.

 ### Audience
 - **Tax Authorities**